The Answer May Surprise You

-These are all very important metrics you’ll need to track to get the best ROI on your AdWords campaigns.
+These are all very important metrics you’ll need to track to get the best ROI on your Google Ads campaigns.

 For example, let’s say you design and manufacture leather sandals.
 You own a physical store location but your online store receives the most traffic, and is where most of your sales come from.
-But you want to reach more customers, so you decide to start an AdWords campaign.
+But you want to reach more customers, so you decide to start a Google Ads campaign.

 You craft the copy for an ad for one of your most popular items; a woman’s t-strap sandal with floral embroidery.